 The Townsend Historical Society has a wide assortment of books, note cards, postcards, and more.
-To purchase any of the items listed below, please contact the Office via email or telephone.
+To purchase any of the items listed below, please visit our online shop, contact the Office via email or telephone.
 Please note that Sales Tax and Shipping are not included in the prices below and are an additional cost.

 Postcards, Note cards and Bookmarks:

 Designs by Samuel S. Thorpe Jr. All items shown are $1 each.
 Note cards come with envelopes.
 They may also be purchased in bundles of five cards for $5 each set.

 This photographic history of Townsend illustrates the town’s growth from three separate villages into one town, and the struggles and triumphs of the residents who shaped the town more than geography or boundary lines.
 The images come primarily from the Townsend Historical Society’s large and diverse collection of photographs, post-cards, and glass plate negatives, although some were loaned by Townsend residents specifically for use in the book.

 128 pages; soft cover, $21.00